henachanna02/Delhi-University/README.md

 <td>A sitemap is a list of pages of a website accessible to the crawlers and users.
 It is highly advisory to have sitemap.</td>
 <tr>
 <th>Robots.txt Test<th>
-<td>A Robots.txt file is being used by this website.<td>
+<td>A Robots.txt file is being used by this website.</td>
 <td>This tool shows blocks web crawlers from specific URLs from the website.
-This disallows certain files and content on the website and excludes t from indexing.</td>
+This disallows certain files and content on the website and excludes it from indexing.</td>
 </tr>
 <tr>
 <th>Google Search Preview</th>